rodgzilla/teaching/deep_nlp/lesson_03.md

 Let's describe what we can see in this figure.
 The task that this model is solving is image classification.
-It takes `224x224` RGB pixel images (input shape of `224x224x3`) as input and outputs a probability distribution of `1000` classes.
+It takes `224x224` RGB pixel images (input shape of `224x224x3`) as input and outputs a probability distribution over `1000` classes.

-This model is composed of two blocks, a *convolutional* one and a fully connected *one*.
+This model is composed of two blocks, a *convolutional* one and a *fully connected* one.

 Let's take a look at the convolutional part.
-This figures illustrates a very common design choice for convolutional neural networks.
+This figure illustrates a very common design choice for convolutional neural networks.
 The authors of the paper alternate sequences of convolution layers with pooling layers.
 The number of convolution layers along with their